Permanent Engagement of Fixed Term and Casual Employees - Premier's Circular 2025/08

 Where there is a vacant and ongoing role within an employing authority, it should be filled on a permanent basis.

-New fixed term contract employment arrangements should be made in accordance with legislation and/or the relevant industrial instrument (award and/or agreement), and where there are no permanent employees available to be deployed, seconded or acted into the position.
+New fixed term employment arrangements should be made in accordance with legislation and/or the relevant industrial instrument (usually circumstances where there is finite funding and not an ongoing role).

 New casual employment arrangements should only be used where the work is not regular and systematic.